Ben Macdui: Climbing

 Probably the easiest route of ascent is from the Coire Cas car park at the foot of Cairngorm Ski Centre by a path that leads up over slowly rising moorland.
 This route is about 7 km long; a somewhat longer route allows one also to climb Cairn Gorm.
 One possible alternative route follows the path coming up from Loch Etchachan.
 This loch may be reached from Loch Avon to the north or by coming up from Glen Derry to the south.
 Other routes include coming over Derry Cairngorm, or via the Lairig Ghru pass, which lies to the west of Ben Macdui.

 When coming from the south it is possible to use a bicycle to cover the 5 km from the road end at Linn of Dee to Derry Lodge at the southern end of the massif.

 Am Fear Liath Mòr

-The area of Ben Macdui is said to be haunted by the legendary Am Fear Liath Mòr ('the Big Grey Man') or 'Greyman'.
+The area of Ben Macdui is said to be haunted by the legendary cryptid Am Fear Liath Mòr ('the Big Grey Man') or 'Greyman'.
 There have been several accounts of an unnatural presence, with mountaineer Norman Collie claiming to have heard footsteps before fleeing from the summit in terror.